rvergne/LandSeed/README.md

 # LandSeed

-LandSeed is a python librairy used to generate fragments shaders computing procedural terrains.
+LandSeed is a python library used to generate fragments shaders computing procedural terrains.

 The idea is to use, combine or create features to generate various terrains with a single height function.
 The height mapping function will be used inside a terrain marcher to give the final result.